Joan A. Lambert

 Joan A. Lambert (born July 13, 1946) is an American politician.
 She was elected as a Republican to the Nevada State Assembly in 1985 and served in seven regular and one special session until 1997, representing part of Washoe County.
+Lambert also served on the Nevada Tax Commission and resigned in 2016.

 She was born in Santa Rosa, California where she received her elementary and high school education.
-She attended University of California, Davis where she received a B.A. in Economics.
+She attended the University of California, Davis, where she received a B.A. in Economics.

 Joan is married and they have two sons.